On the Origin of Kinematic Structure in the Young Association Serpens OB2

 \section{Conclusion}

 Ser~OB2 is a large OB association notable for its youth ($\lesssim 5$~Myr), its moderate height above the Galactic midplane (65~pc), and its role in launching a $\sim$200~pc thermal chimney.
 We have analysed a sample of Ser~OB2 members assembled from OB stars in the ALS~III catalogue and YSOs from the SPICY catalogue, with membership vetted using Gaia~DR3 parallaxes.
 Owing to the inclusion of YSOs, this is the first study of the region to incorporate a substantial sample of low- and intermediate-mass members.
-The OB stars and YSOs have broadly similar spatial distributions and kinematics, but the OB stars lie closer to the Galactic midplane while the YSOs cluster more tightly around molecular-cloud clumps.
+Although spatial distributions differ moderately, the OB stars and YSOs show similar kinematics, with increasingly divergent motions at larger separations.